AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/organizations/organizations-and-teams.md

 To invite a user to join an organization:

-1. Click **Change details** in the upper-right corner of the screen.
+1. Click **[!UICONTROL Change details]** in the upper-right corner of the screen.
 1. Select **Invite a new user**.

    ![](assets/fusion-organization-invite-user-350x199.png)

 1. Fill in the user's email address and name.
 1. Select a role for the user.
 For more information on roles, see [Organization roles](#organization-roles) in this document.
 1. (Optional) Add a note.
 This note appears in the invitation email that the user receives.
 1. Click **Save**.

-Fusion sends an email with an invitation to the specific organization and an Accept The Role button.
+Fusion sends an email with an invitation to the specific organization and an [!UICONTROL Accept The Role] button.

 ![](assets/accept-the-role.png)